 Alternatively, use post hoc stratification to remove trials following overly long intervals.

-To achieve sufficient statistical power to differentiate phase-specific stimulation effects, acquire a sufficient number of trials
+To achieve sufficient statistical power to differentiate phase-specific stimulation effects, acquire a sufficient number of trials.
 NOTE: We typically chose 80–120 interleaved trials per condition20.

 Document the start and end times of the various sessions and keep a record of any unusual occurrences.